-- Older adults enjoy and are more likely to participate in programs that are game-centered, interactive, and socially engaging
+- Older adults enjoy and are more likely to participate in programs that are game-centered, interactive, and socially engaging.

 - Multimodal interventions (targeting multiple aspects of physical and/or cognitive health, such as health education and exercise) are most likely to produce improvements (Park et al., 2011).

-The program targets sedentary older adults at all ability levels, in a variety of settings, including certified nursing facilities, assisted living, independent living, and community senior centers.
+The program targets sedentary older adults at all ability levels in a variety of settings, including certified nursing facilities, assisted living, independent living, and community senior centers.

 Participants (Bingocizers®) complete a series of strategically inserted exercises designed to increase or decrease the intensity and volume of exercise.
 Health education questions are also inserted into the game.
-Participants rest while numbers are called for the bingo game, then complete more strategically inserted exercises or health education questions, rest during number calling, and so on.
+Participants rest while numbers are called for the bingo game, then complete strategically inserted exercises or health education questions, resting again during number calling, and so on.
 This pattern is continued until a Bingocizer® wins the game.
 Small prizes (some included with program) are awarded to winners.
 Additional games are played until all planned exercises are completed.

-- The program can be even more beneficial if played on an ongoing basis.
+- The program can be even more beneficial if played on an ongoing basis

-- Improved aspects of cognition (executive function),
+- Improved aspects of cognition (executive function)

-- Increased social engagement,
+- Increased social engagement